OpenSC/libp11/README.md

 libp11 README -- Information for developers
 ===========================================

-This is a higher than PKCS #11 library to access PKCS #11 objects.
-It is designed to integrate with applications that use openssl.
-Note, however, that the libp11 library is not thread safe.
+This library provides a higher-level (compared to the PKCS#11 library) interface to access PKCS#11 objects.
+It is designed to integrate with applications that use OpenSSL.

+Thread-safety requires dynamic callbacks to be registered by the calling application with the following OpenSSL functions:
+* CRYPTO_set_dynlock_create_callback
+* CRYPTO_set_dynlock_destroy_callback
+* CRYPTO_set_dynlock_lock_callback

 The wiki page for this project is at https://github.com/OpenSC/libp11/wiki and includes a bug tracker and source browser.